Hearst Opinion Writing Competition Winners Named

 HEARST MULTIMEDIA WINNERS NAMED

-San FranciscoThe top 10 winners in college multimedia were announced today in the 49th annual William Randolph Hearst Foundation’s Journalism Awards Program.
-This was the second annual Multimedia Competition in which 78 entrants from 47 undergraduate journalism programs at colleges and universities across the nation participated.
+San FranciscoThe top 10 winners in college multimedia were announced today in the 50th annual Hearst Journalism Awards Program.
+This was the third annual Multimedia Competition in which 75 entrants from 42 undergraduate journalism programs at colleges and universities across the nation participated.

 Other scholarship winners are:

-TIM HUSSIN, University of Florida, second place, $1,500 scholarship
+ALEXANDRA GARZA, University of Kentucky, second place, $1,500 scholarship

-KRISTA SCHINAGL, Western Kentucky University, third place, $1,000 scholarship
+THOMAS SIMONETTI, Western Kentucky University, ninth place, $500 scholarship

-PHILIP ANDREWS, Western Kentucky University, fifth place, $600 scholarship
+BETHANY MOLLENKOF, Western Kentucky University, tenth place, $500 scholarship

 The Hearst Journalism Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication, and fully funded and administered by the William Randolph Hearst Foundation.
-It consists of six monthly writing, three photojournalism and four broadcast news competitions and one multimedia competition, with championship finals in all divisions except multimedia.
-The program awards more than $550,000 in scholarships and grants annually.
+It consists of six monthly writing, three photojournalism and four broadcast news competitions and one multimedia competition, with championship finals in all divisions.
+The program awards up to $550,000 in scholarships and grants annually.

-For samples of winning work, please check the monthly winners section of the website.
+For samples of winning work, please check the monthly winners section of the web site, which is updated shortly after each competition.

 Contact: